 This can refer to either a type of permission allowing a user to edit a course run, or an organisation which collaborates with a partner in the production of course content.

 The proportion of all learners who have who have completed (completed 90%+ of the course and achieved an overall score of 70%+ if the course is scored).

 The platform we all use to create and edit FutureLearn courses.

 The course proposal is a high-level outline of a course you’re planning to create, including a description of how long the course will take, what topics will be covered, and who the target audience is.
-It should be submitted to FutureLearn through Course Creator 6 to 9 months before your course start date.
-Find out more.
+Find out more about course proposals.

 A ‘teacher’ on a FutureLearn course who has specialist knowledge of the subject.
 Educators don’t have to be personally involved in every course run, but they do appear as characters in course materials — for example, their names and profile pictures will be attached to quiz hints and feedback.
 Find out more about educator presence in FutureLearn courses.

 See also Lead Educator, Primary Educator, Roles and Permissions